mobidic/update_annovar_db/README.md

 `python update_resources.py -c -hp /Path/to/annovar/humandb -a /Path/to/annovar/2020Jun08 -g GRCh38`

 The script checks the clinvar/{genome_version}/ folder to detect a previous version of Clinvar.
 Then it downloads the most recent md5 file of clinvar and compares it to the version present in the clinvar/{genome_version} folder (or to nothing of there's no previous version).
 If the 2 md5 do not match, the script downloads the latest clinvar VCF then converts it in several steps into ANNOVAR db format.

+## ToDo

+- check that the script fails if the Clinvar format changes